Mercedes W12: Mid-season rounds

 At the Italian Grand Prix, Hamilton qualified in second position for the sprint race, just 0.096 seconds behind Bottas.
-Hamilton seemed to have struggling during the sprint race, already lost four positions at turn 2, but made up one place to finish fifth at the end of the race.
-Hamilton was promoted to the fourth position, as Bottas had to start the race from back of the grid due to exceeding the quota of power unit components.
-However, Verstappen and Hamilton collided during the race on lap 24, which saw Hamilton's first retirement since the 2018 Austrian Grand Prix, and Bottas went on to finish 3rd behind the two Mclaren drivers of Ricciardo and Norris.
-Hamilton was the fastest in Q1 and Q2 during qualifying at the Russian Grand Prix, but wasn't unable to set a faster lap time in Q3, due to making contact with the pit wall while on the way to change his tyres to slicks.
-Resulting a front wing damage and he couldn't get his tyres up to temperature as he was forced to slow down to let go those cars which were on flying laps.
-Also, lack of time left till the end of the session saw Hamilton qualifying fourth for the race.
-Hamilton had a bad start, lost six positions before heading into turn 1, Hamilton overtook Alonso in the following lap.
-On lap 48, rain began to fall as Hamilton immediately pitted for Intermediate tyres while the race leader, Norris stayed out in racing.
-On lap 51, despite stayed out in racing on slick tyres, Norris ran wide at turn 5, allowing Hamilton to take the lead of the and achieve a century of wins in Formula One, as well as the championship lead from Verstappen.
+Hamilton appeared to be struggling during the sprint race, already losing four positions by turn 2, but made up one place to finish fifth at the end of the race.
+Hamilton was promoted to fourth position as Bottas, who set a lap fast enough for pole position, had to start the race from back of the grid due to exceeding the quota of power unit components.
+Verstappen and Hamilton collided during the race on lap 24, which saw both drivers retire as Hamilton saw his first retirement since the 2018 Austrian Grand Prix.
+Bottas went on to finish 3rd behind the two McLaren drivers of Ricciardo and Norris.
+Hamilton was the fastest in Q1 and Q2 during qualifying at the Russian Grand Prix, but was unable to set a faster lap time in Q3, due to making contact with the pit wall while on the way to change his tyres to slicks.
+This resulted in damage to his front wing and he was unable to get his tyres up to temperature.
+Hamilton was forced to slow down to allow the cars which were on flying laps to pass.
+A lack of time until the end of the session saw Hamilton qualifying fourth for the race.
+Hamilton had a bad start, losing six positions before heading into turn 1.
+Hamilton overtook Alonso in the following lap.
+On lap 48, rain began to fall as Hamilton immediately pitted for Intermediate tyres while the race leader, Norris, stayed out on his slicks.
+On lap 51, Norris' choice to stay out on slick tyres failed him; he ran wide at turn 5, allowing Hamilton to take the lead of the race.
+Hamilton's eventual victory allowed him to score his 100th victory in his Formula One career, as well as the championship lead from Verstappen.